jcmgray/autoray/README.rst

   :target: https://lgtm.com/projects/g/jcmgray/autoray/
   :alt: Code Quality

-For example consider this function that orthogonalizes a matrix using the modified Gram-Schmidt algorithm:
+As an example consider this function that orthogonalizes a matrix using the modified Gram-Schmidt algorithm:

 .. code:: python3